gfreeau/cinnamon-pomodoro/README.md

     $ unzip cinnamon-pomodoro.zip
     $ cp -r cinnamon-pomodoro/pomodoro@gregfreeman.org ~/.local/share/cinnamon/applets
 </pre>
-* You may need to restart Cinnamon, press ALT-F2 and enter 'r'
+* You will need to restart Cinnamon, press ALT-F2 and enter 'r'
 * Finally, enable the applet by going to Menu->Settings->Applets and selecting Pomodoro
 * Get productive!